Where the Past Belongs

 She wasn’t expecting the sight that met her when she rounded the corner.

 “H.. how did you ..?”

 Levi was leaning over one side of her bed with a handful of socks, picking up a few more before putting them back into her dresser.
 There were some clothes here and there, but nothing like it had been that night.
 For all intensive purposes, it looked like nothing had happened at all.

 “That should be good enough for the movers,” he said, standing up straight.

 “Thank you,” she whispered sincerely.
-She knew he must have done this for her benefit, and sent her to the kitchen as a distraction.
+He must have done this for her benefit, sending her to the kitchen as a distraction.

 “Let’s just say I know what it feels like to be aggressively uprooted,” Levi responded.

-Outside, he could hear the sound of a large truck backing up in the parking lot.
+Levi heard the sound of a large truck backing up in the parking lot outside.
 The moving company was early, which was okay because he and Madeline were practically done.
 Swinging the trash bag up and over his shoulder, Levi went out through the front door to welcome the movers.
-He explained they were going to hold a few boxes back for immediate use, and the rest was to be packed up and moved to the address he had provided them.
-He’d used these movers often, so he knew they could be trusted with the task at hand.
+He explained they were going to hold a few boxes back for immediate use, and the rest were to be packed up and moved to the address he'd provided.
+He’d used these movers often and knew they could be trusted with the task at hand.
 He then set the trash bag down outside the front door before going back into the apartment to get Madeline.

-She had stacked up all her favorite clothes on one pile on her bed, and in another pile were various things a human girl her age would have found precious; some stuffed animals from her childhood, birthday and Christmas cards from her grandma, old family photos, a few other knick knacks, and a handheld game console with cartridges were just awaiting a box.
+She'd stacked her favorite clothes into a single neat pile on her bed, and was organizing another of things that were precious to her.
+Stuffed animals from her childhood, birthday and Christmas cards from her grandma, old family photos, some knick-knacks, and a handheld game console with cartridges were just awaiting a box.

 “Time to head over to the leasing office.
 You ready?”